mobilerobot-io/otto/README.md

 # oTTo ~ The Pluggable Micro Server ~

 OttO is a very small and simple microserver that uses plugins to provide the applications functionality.
-For example a couple plugins include an echo server, a VM lister for digital ocean and a website walker, just to name a couple.
+This allows otto to serve up a wide variety of functionality while allowing the user to only include the stuff she wants.

+Plugins are developed using [Go builtin plugins](http://golang.org/packages/plugin).

 Spinning up servers for PoCs, testing or starting a new project is a typical thing to do these days [era of the